tabbykatz/dummy_airbnb/README.md

 All the code is tested with the **unittest** module.
 The test for the classes are in the [test_models](./tests/test_models/) folder.

+## Shoutouts

+This project was made possible through the superior power of Vim This README created in stackedit.io
+This pandemic is the worst

 ## Authors